netdata/netdata/docs/monitor/enable-notifications.md

 Netdata offers two ways to receive alarm notifications on external platforms.
 These methods work independently _or_ in parallel, which means you can enable both at the same time to send alarm notifications to any number of endpoints.

-Both methods use a node's health alarms to generate the content of alarm notifications, so if you're interested in changing thresholds or adding tailor alarms for your applications or infrastructure, be sure to [configure your alarms](/docs/monitor/configure-alarms.md) to ensure the notifications you receive are accurate and relevant.
+Both methods use a node's health alarms to generate the content of alarm notifications.
+Read the doc on [configuring alarms](/docs/monitor/configure-alarms.md) to change the preconfigured thresholds or to create tailored alarms for your infrastructure.

 Netdata Cloud offers [centralized alarm notifications](#netdata-cloud) via email, which leverages the health status information already streamed to Netdata Cloud from claimed nodes to send notifications to those who have enabled them.

-The Netdata Agent has [notification system](#netdata-agent) that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.
+The Netdata Agent has a [notification system](#netdata-agent) that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.

-For example, use centralized alarm notifications in Netdata Cloud for immediate, zero-configuration alarm notifications for your team, then configure individual nodes to also send notifications to a PagerDuty endpoint to automatically kick off an incident resolution process.
+For example, use centralized alarm notifications in Netdata Cloud for immediate, zero-configuration alarm notifications for your team, then configure individual nodes send notifications to a PagerDuty endpoint for an automated incident response process.

 ## Netdata Cloud